open-watcom/open-watcom-v2/README.md

         *.ctl files which are scripts for the builder tool (see below) and make files (makeint et al.).

+    build\binbuild
+      - This is where all build tools created during phase one are placed.

     docs
       - Here is everything related to documentation, sources and tools.